Published: February 29, 2024

 One of the most obvious fitness industry trends everyone could witness is the rapid rise of virtual fitness content.
 You can clearly see it on the Google Trends chart below:

 During March-April 2020, the most strict months of lockdown, the worldwide searches for the “Fitness App” topic reached the highest point ever.
+This surge also highlighted the growing interest in creating a mental health app, as users sought digital solutions for physical fitness and emotional well-being.

 What’s happened?
 It’s quite clear: people started to look for alternative ways to workout at home.
 Businesses that already offered their customers virtual content got an obvious advantage.
 This also includes companies that specialize in corporate fitness app development.